-The most common small business bookkeeping mistakes are mixing personal and business finances, falling behind on data entry, and misclassifying expenses.
-The most important best practices are: separate accounts from day one, enter transactions weekly, reconcile monthly, and keep every receipt.
-Consistent habits prevent the year-end scramble that costs business owners time and money.
+The most common small business bookkeeping mistakes are mixing personal and business finances, falling behind on data entry, and misclassifying expenses — but the single most costly mistake is not doing bookkeeping at all.
+Without current books, you can't know where you stand, and you can't do any meaningful tax planning.
+The most important best practices: separate accounts from day one, enter transactions weekly, reconcile monthly, and keep every receipt.

 Key Takeaways